Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 10-18-22 - Concurrency.md

 	+ When released waiter finished monitor procedure; processor/lock is given back to signaler
 	+ nested signals possible

+From OSTEP, we know that the Hoare Implementation says that threads should only be woken up if they are ready to run.
+This is why on a signal, a waiter runs **immediately**.

 ### Hoare Implementation
 We have been talking about the Mesa implementation for the past few weeks.